ICSA Cookery Schools are selected and ‘Accredited’ for their consistent quality teaching standards and cookery facilities.

 How do you bring your own unique style to your courses?

-Id like to say my light humour and sense of approachability is what style I bring to the courses I always try to make everyone feel comfortable and ensure they take at a minimum one new skill away from the day if they take away loads then that’s an absolute bonus.
+I’d like to say my light humour and sense of approachability is what style I bring to the courses.
+I always try to make everyone feel comfortable and ensure they take, at a minimum, one new skill away from the day.
+If they take away more then that’s an absolute bonus.

 Sustainability: what focuses and practices do you follow in the kitchen and pass on to your students/guests?

-We are always giving out little nuggets of information on what items you can use more sustainably by suggesting that items that you have used and would consider what can actually be turn into something else such as a garnish or utilised in a way to yield more bang for your buck.
+We are always giving out little nuggets of information on which items you can use more sustainably by suggesting that items that you have used, can be turn into something else such as a garnish or utilised in a way to yield more bang for your buck.

 What is your top sustainable tip for any domestic kitchen?